Infrastructure and Routing for Connected Objects lab

 Pub/sub messages

+Install mosquitto and mosquitto-clients Debian/Ubuntu packages.
 Check whether mosquitto server is running.
 If it is not running, find out the commands (program names) allowing you to start it, and start it.

 Find out the commands (program names) allowing to create publish and subscribe to topics packets.